crsl4/phylogenetics-class/lecture-notes/lecture5.md

       - `git pull` to update them, or
       - fork and `git pull upstream master`
 - We understand the importance of reproducible scripts
-    - **Reproducibility Resolution 2023**: let's all make a commitment today to do one reproducible thing in our research (google slides link in canvas)
     - We created a github repo for the class project (remember to add me as collaborator to your repo)

 ### Learn@Home: Sequencing check-up